Skip to content

 preorder_traversal_iii_compact.rb

-"Pruning" is a very vivid noun.
-As shown in Figure 13-3, in the search process, we "cut off" the search branches that do not meet the constraints.
-It avoids further unnecessary attempts, thus enhances the search efficiency.
+"Pruning" is a vivid term.
+As shown in the following figure, during the search process, we "prune" search branches that do not satisfy the constraints, avoiding many meaningless attempts and thus improving search efficiency.

-In the following framework code, state represents the current state of the problem, choices represents the choices available under the current state:
+In the following framework code, state represents the current state of the problem, and choices represents the choices available in the current state:

 def backtrack(state: State, choices: list[choice], res: list[state]):